jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 The __Step__ clause is basically no more than the second part of the loop clause.
 It’s just simply executed as the second part of the loop.
 However, it allows a more abstract notation.
 When you start with a binary operator then the __For__ clause is used as the first operand.
 If you only supply a term, then it is added to the __For__ clause.

-Oops the __For__ clause isn’t a procedure anymore.
+Oops the __For__ clause isn’t a command anymore.
 It’s an object whose state is gotten and set.
-The __Step__ clause can be a procedure reference, but can also be an object reference with state get and set.
+The __Step__ clause can be a command reference, but can also be an object reference with state get and set.
 It’s overloaded to support

 < >